woernfl/blogwoernfl/_posts/2019-01-07-Modern-Applications-Deployment-Strategies-Kubernetes.md

 # Conclusion

 Choose the best strategy for your use case.
-The `rolling update` one will suits 90% of it, the `recreate` one will be particularly useful if you are managing state and a downtime is accessible, the `blue/green` one is certainly the safest.
+The `rolling update` one will suits 90% of them, the `recreate` one will be particularly useful if you are managing state and a downtime is accessible, the `blue/green` one is certainly the safest.

 If you want to have more control over your deployments, there are much more update strategies options that are available if you are using service mesh, the `canary release` one or the `A/B testing` one are some of the interesting ones.